 Questions related to the Vice President of India for UPSC

-There are a few facts related to VP of India which aspirants must be clear with for UPSC 2020 as these can help them fetch good scores if questions are asked from this section in prelims or mains.
+There are a few facts related to VP of India which aspirants must be clear with for the upcoming UPSC exam as these can help them fetch good scores if questions are asked from this section in prelims or mains.

 |Is Vice-President of India the Chairman of Rajya Sabha?||Yes, Vice President is the ex-officio Chairman of Rajya Sabha.|